 1. Are you aware of your schools mission and vision?
 If you are unsure of the school’s purpose we encourage you to read the mission and vision statements posted at the school, on the website and in the student handbook.
 We are proud of being devoted to what we do, and hope that you share in our pride by helping your student(s) to be aware of and understand the goals of their school.
 We hope that you will talk to your children regularly about our mission and vision.

 2. Are you aware of our School Improvement Plan and ongoing efforts to improve the quality of education your child receives?
 The School Improvement Plan is an on going process.
-We hold quarterly School Improvement meetings to address and revisit school goals.
-The schools continually review and revise strategies and improvement actions as part of our school improvement process.
-We encourage you to join us at School Improvement meetings and we value your input as stakeholders.
+We hold quarterly School Improvement meetings to address and revisit school goals and continually review and revise strategies and improvement actions.
+We also value your input as stakeholders.

 4. Are you aware of our school’s governing board?
-At LFPA we have a governing board that helps with all important school decisions.
-The governing board oversees all operations.
-This includes school policy, school budgets, curriculum, etc. Governing board meeting notices are always posted on our front door at least 48 hours before meetings and on our website.
+Our district governing board helps with important school decisions.
+The governing board oversees all operations including school policy, school budgets, curriculum, etc. Governing board meeting notices are always posted on our front door at least 48 hours before meetings and on our website.